lersveen/qpsync/README.md

 ## Configuration

-GoFwd can be configured using a YAML config file, see [config-example.yaml](config-example.yaml).
+`qpsync` can be configured using a YAML config file, see [config-example.yaml](config-example.yaml).

 ### Environment variables